DUTyimmy/MFNet/README.md

 You need to configure your desired testset in ```--test_root```.
 Here you can also perform PAMR and CRF on saliency maps for a furthur refinements if you want, by setting ```--pamr``` and ```--crf``` to True.
 Noting that the results in our paper do not adopt these post-process for a fair comparison.

-## Contact us
+## Contact me
-If you have any questions, please contact us [jiangnanyimi@163.com].
+If you have any questions, please contact me [jiangnanyimi@163.com].

 ## Acknowledge
-Thanks to pioneering works:
+Thanks to pioneering helpful works:

   - [IRNet](https://github.com/jiwoon-ahn/irn):  Weakly Supervised Learning of Instance Segmentation with Inter-pixel Relations, CVPR2019, by Jiwoon Ahn et al.
   - [MSW](https://github.com/zengxianyu/mws/tree/new):  Multi-source weak supervision for saliency detection, CVPR2019, by Yu Zeng et al.